itiligent/Guacamole-Setup/README.md

 Before running the setup script, make sure you have the following prerequisites:

 - Recent flavors of Ubuntu / Debian / Raspbian
+ ### WARNING: LASTEST DEBIAN 12 HAS SEVERAL PENDING ISSUES - SEE ISSUE #8)
 - Minimum 8GB RAM and 40GB HDD
 - Public or private DNS entries that match the default physical interface IP address (required for self SSL)
 - Incoming access on TCP ports 22, 80, and 443